 Vision, Values, Equity

 Together we grow a resilient, socially just, and sustainable community of progressive food businesses.

 Feeding Growth works with food entrepreneurs on their path to environmental, social and financial sustainability.
-Feeding Growth works to bolster the progressive food economy of British Columbia, and defines progressive as: values-based packaged food businesses that produce natural and/or organic goods that aim for environmental sustainability, and are ethical and socially responsible.
+Feeding Growth works to bolster the progressive food economy of British Columbia, and defines progressive businesses as: values-based, impact companies that produce natural and/or organic goods that aim for environmental sustainability, carbon neutrality, and are ethical and socially responsible.

 Our Commitment to Equity